andermatt64/dotfiles/README.md

     * **Select Column layout**

 ### Linux
 1. Wezterm Flatpak requires additional permissions in order to read `wezterm.lua`.
-To fix, open Flatseal and make sure Wezterm has the ability to read from `~/.nix-profile`.
+To fix, open Flatseal and make sure Wezterm has the ability to read from `/nix/store` and `~/.nix-profile`.

 ### Rust Toolchain Installation
 Install and set the default toolchain to be **stable**: